Floorp-Projects/Floorp/testing/perfdocs/generated/raptor.rst

    **Owner**: DOM Lifecycle, Workers and Storage Team

+   **Description**: Use add API to send a couple of large ArrayBuffers to IndexedDB in one transaction

    * **alert threshold**: 2.0
    * **apps**: firefox, chrome, chromium, safari
    * **browser cycles**: 1